-As a catalyst for collaborative projects, and a coordinating force for those with shared interests, the Council enables faculty to develop new programs and to create new intellectual communities and broaden the scope of their activities.
+As a catalyst for collaborative projects, and a coordinating force for those with shared interests, the Council enables faculty to develop new programs and to create new intellectual communities that broaden the scope of their activities.

 Recent priorities and initiatives include the following: